 What is Dutch Disease?

 Dutch disease is a concept that describes an economic phenomenon where the rapid development of one sector of the economy (particularly natural resources) precipitates a decline in other sectors.
-It is also often characterized by substantial appreciation of the domestic currency.
+It is also often characterized by a substantial appreciation of the domestic currency.
 Dutch disease is a paradoxical situation where good news for one sector of the economy, such as the discovery of natural resources, results in a negative impact on the country’s overall economy.

 Breaking Down the Dutch Disease Phenomenon

 The Dutch disease term was first introduced in The Economist magazine in 1977 to analyze the economic situation in the Netherlands (hence the name) after the discovery of large natural gas fields in 1959.
 Although the Dutch economy increased its revenues from the export of natural gas, the significant appreciation of the national currency from the large capital influx into the sector resulted in a higher unemployment rate in the country, as well as a decline in the manufacturing industry.

 The phenomenon of Dutch disease commonly occurs in countries whose economies rely heavily on the export of natural resources.
 The paradox contradicts the concept of comparative advantage.
 According to the comparative advantage model, each country should specialize in the industry in which it possesses a comparative advantage over other countries.

 However, it does not work well with countries that primarily export natural resources.
 For example, the volatility of commodity prices cannot sustain a country’s economy for long time periods.
 Also, the overdependence on the export of natural resources leads to the underdevelopment of other sectors of the economy, such as manufacturing and agriculture.